dbachelder/get-shit-done-opencode/gsd/workflows/execute-phase.md

 2. For each segment in order:

-   A. Determine routing (apply rules from parse_segments):
-      - No prior checkpoint? → Subagent
-      - Prior checkpoint was human-verify? → Subagent
-      - Prior checkpoint was decision/human-action? → Main context

-   B. If routing = Subagent:
    Use the Task tool to spawn a subagent:
    - subagent_type: "general"
    - description: "Execute plan segment"
    - prompt: "Execute tasks [task numbers/names] from plan at [plan path].

    **Context:**
    - Read the full plan for objective, context files, and deviation rules
    - You are executing a SEGMENT of this plan (not the full plan)
    - Other segments will be executed separately

+   [If checkpoint_outcomes not empty:]
+   **Previous checkpoint outcomes to incorporate:**
+   [For each outcome in checkpoint_outcomes:]
+   - Type: [checkpoint type]
+   - Outcome: [user's response/decision]
+   - Rationale: [if provided]

+   Incorporate these outcomes into your execution of remaining tasks.

    **Your responsibilities:**
    - Execute only the tasks assigned to you
    - Follow all deviation rules and authentication gate protocols
    - Track deviations for later Summary
    - DO NOT create SUMMARY.md (will be created after all segments complete)
    - DO NOT commit (will be done after all segments complete)

    **Report back:**
    - Tasks completed
    - Files created/modified
    - Deviations encountered
    - Any issues or blockers"

    Wait for subagent to complete
    Capture results (files changed, deviations, etc.)

-   C. If routing = Main context:
-      Execute tasks in main using standard execution flow (step name="execute") Track results locally

-   D. After segment completes (whether subagent or main):
+3. For each checkpoint:
+   Present checkpoint to user in main context
+   Wait for user response
+   Capture and store outcome:
+     - human-verify: "approved" or description of issues
+     - decision: selected option + user's rationale if given
+     - human-action: "completed" + any relevant details Add outcome to checkpoint_outcomes list
-      Continue to next checkpoint/segment
+   Continue to next segment

-3. After ALL segments complete:
+4. After ALL segments complete:

    A. Aggregate results from all segments:
       - Collect files created/modified from all segments